 Like to know how to start a charcoal grill without lighter fluid?
 I have 5 alternative methods and describe how to use them.
 I also show the method I use.

 There are many reasons to find out how not to use lighter fluid for starting charcoal.

-Personally, the reason that I prefer not to use lighter fluid is that I think adding a chemical to my cooking is not a good idea.
+Personally, the reason that I prefer not to use it is that I think adding a chemical to my cooking is not a good idea.

 There are many people who don’t agree with me and say that all the chemicals are burned off before you start your actual cooking, but to me, it seems that I keep smelling it all the time.

 5 Ways To Start Charcoal Without Lighter Fluid

 There are many fire starters available.
 From blocks to tumble weeds and they are easy to use.